xaboy/form-create-doc/docs/en/v2/guide/README.md

 Form-create is a form generator that can generate dynamic rendering, data collection, validation, and submission via JSON.
 And support for generating any Vue components.
 Combined with the built-in 17 common form components and custom components, complex forms can be easily handled.

+## Download
+You can view all source files of the entire project from github.
+If it helps you, you can click "star" to support it Thank you!

+<iframe src="https://ghbtns.com/github-btn.html?user=xaboy&repo=form-create&type=star&count=true&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

 ## Install

 ElementUI